 Create a little Christmas spirit with these beautiful angel ornaments.
 Traditionally, angels are placed on Christmas trees as a reminder of divine messengers bringing tidings of great joy and peace on earth, good will toward men.
 May these blessings find you and your loved ones this season.

 LOOM: Sock Loom EFG, or His & Her Sock Loom

 YARN: Approximately 6 yards of a size 5 thread weight cotton yarn.
 Bernat Handicrafter Thread was used in the samples.

 NOTIONS: Knitting tool, scissors, needle, Darice Craftwood 2” Doll Pin, hot glue gun and glue

 - Wings: 10” length of 5/8” wide sheer ribbon.

 - Halo: 1.5” of 4mm fused string pearl bead trim.
 (8 pearls)

 - Hair: A tiny bit of crafter’s doll hair, if desired.

-Finished Size: Each angel is approximately 2” tall.
+SIZE: Each angel is approximately 2” tall.

-Gauge: Not essential for this project.
+GUGE: Not essential for this project.